miller21m/TasksManager/README.md

 In this App the Board represent a Project, and each board has sub-tasks.

 Pasana:
-Easily track, monitor and manage, your team memers tasks on one platform.
+Easily track, monitor and manage, your team members tasks on one platform.
 Lest start your new tasks with Pasana.com

 <b>Server: </b>
 <ul>